elden2/victor-hugo/site/content/blog/Multi-Layer-Neural-Network.md

 I won't go as far as to say this is useless, but it certainly isn't great.

-We can alsp tryt o fit a quadratic curve through the data.
+We can also try to fit a quadratic curve through the data.
 To do this, I created new data with the following dimensions: x, y, x^2, y^2, and xy

 ```python
 def quadratic(data):